We Are Fabric For Freedom

 We've had 12,000 years of a stable climate, 4.5 billion years of the earth actually changing itself.
 We're now in an era where we're creating man-made change to nature.
 It's commonly termed the Anthropocene.
 This really changes our own perception of who we are in the world and what we're doing.
 Nature is our only home, we can't live anywhere else.
 And we're messing it up.
 This man-made construct of climate change is also put against the man-made construct of human inequality.
 Both of these issues are part of fashion.
 We were all conceived equal and yet, we are the only species that have really created an inequality amongst us that we perpetuate through our cultures, habits, economies, and lifestyles.

-For an exclusive interview with our founder watch the video below, this will provide you with a greater insight insight into our brand, ethical code, values and offers more transparency into our supply chain.
+For an exclusive interview with our founder watch the video below, this will provide you with a greater insight into our sustainable clothing brand, ethical code, values and offers more transparency into our supply chain.

 Fabric For Freedom was born to give a clear message about what "good fashion" means.
 Transparency is the goal to be achieved by creating clothes that inspire, encourage and offer a sustainable alternative to fast fashion.

 For too long, the only purpose of fashion retailers has been to make profits through their entire supply chains, at the expense of workers and the environment.
 It was the treatment of garment workers that drove Esther towards sustainability; too many people living in poverty, with low wages, bad working conditions and long hours, often being victims of sexual harassment and slavery.